Evan Lysacek: 2002–2003 season

-After that, Lysacek changed his diet and his training habits.
-In the 2002–2003 season, he competed on the 2002–2003 ISU Junior Grand Prix circuit and won two silver medals.
+In the 2002–2003 season, Lysacek competed on the 2002–2003 ISU Junior Grand Prix circuit and won two silver medals.
 He was the 4th qualifier for the 2002–2003 Junior Grand Prix Final, where he placed 5th.
-For the 2003 U.S. Championships, his goal had been to place in the top ten.
-He achieved this with a 7th-place finish.
+For the 2003 U.S. Championships, he finished in 7th place.

 Lysacek was named third alternate for the 2003 Four Continents Championships and was placed on the team after other skaters withdrew.
 He placed 10th at this event in his senior international debut.
-He was also named to the 2003 Junior Worlds team; following the withdrawal of Parker Pennington, the higher-ranked man on the two-man team, Lysacek was the only United States men's skater at the competition.
-He landed his first clean triple Axel jump of his career in the qualifying round of this competition and his second clean one in the free skate.
+He was also named to the 2003 Junior Worlds team.
+Following the withdrawal of Parker Pennington, Lysacek was the only United States men's skater at the competition.
+He landed the first clean triple Axel jump of his career in the qualifying round of this competition and his second clean one in the free skate.

 2003–2004 season

 After graduating from high school in 2003, Lysacek made a coaching change and began to work with Ken Congemi and Frank Carroll in El Segundo, California.
 With Congemi and Carroll, Lysacek won both of his Junior Grand Prix events.
 He was the second qualifier to the 2003–2004 Junior Grand Prix Final and won the event.
 He placed 5th at the 2004 U.S. Championships.
-At the 2004 Four Continents he won the bronze medal, his first senior-level international medal.
+At the 2004 Four Continents, he won the bronze medal, his first senior-level international medal.
 He then went on to compete at the 2004 World Junior Championships, where he won a third silver medal.

 Senior career

 2004–2005 season

 In the 2004–2005 season, having aged out of the junior level at age 19, Evan Lysacek made his senior international debut.
 Skating through a hip injury, Lysacek placed fifth at the 2004 Skate America, the first Grand Prix event of his career.
 He repeated that placement a few weeks later at the 2004 Cup of Russia.
 At the 2005 U.S. Championships, Lysacek won the bronze medal after receiving the only 6.0 of his career for his short program.
 He went on to win his first senior international title at the 2005 Four Continents.
 He competed next at the 2005 World Championships in Moscow.
-There, he won a surprising bronze medal at his first senior World Championships, a competition for which his goal had been only to qualify for the free skate.
+There, he won a bronze medal at his first senior World Championships, a competition for which his goal had been only to qualify for the free skate.